luphord/imgwrench/docs/usage.rst

     Crop and frame an image to a target aspect ratio.

     Options:
-    -a, --aspect-ratio RATIO  aspect ratio of final image including frame, defaults to "3:2"
+    -a, --aspect-ratio RATIO  aspect ratio of final image including frame [default: 3:2]
-    -w, --frame-width FLOAT   width of the frame as a fraction of the longer side of the cropped image (default: 0.025) -c, --color COLOR         color of the frame as a color name, hex value or in rgb(...) function form (default: white)
+    -w, --frame-width FLOAT   width of the frame as a fraction of the longer side of the cropped image  [default: 0.025] -c, --color COLOR         color of the frame as a color name, hex value or in rgb(...) function form  [default: white]
     --help                    Show this message and exit.

 resize